◂ home

 Operator and agent see the same store — exactly.
 The dashboard is a different face on the same HTTP API, not a separate semantic.

-The operator (a human, in a browser) and the agent (a Claude session, through the MCP adapter) read and write the same store through the same endpoints.
-The dashboard's value isn't operator-specific semantics; it's that some things are easier to do with eyes and a pointer than with tool calls — pattern-spotting across hundreds of drawers, iterating on an authoring prompt, watching an ingest job complete.
+The dashboard is a React 18 + Vite + TanStack SPA mounted by the daemon at /dashboard/*, with types generated from the daemon's /openapi.json — so it and the MCP adapter cannot drift.
+Its value isn't operator-specific semantics; it's that some things are easier with eyes and a pointer: pattern-spotting across hundreds of drawers, iterating on an authoring prompt, watching an ingest job run.

 Dashboard store overview — top bar with system stats, left navigation, wings list, and store-level drawer/wing/room counts